CS328UnreliableNarrator/UnrealiableNarrator/scriptLevelOne.md

  **Fuck!
 I need to do something

- *James rushes to the door. he presses the keypad but it doens't work, the door won't open
+ *James rushes to the door. he presses the keypad but it doesn't work, the door won't open

  **What the hell?